orientechnologies/orientdb-docs/source/Backup-and-Restore.md

 ## When to use backup and when export?
 Backup does a consistent copy of database, all further write operations are locked waiting to finish it.
 The database is in read-only mode during backup operation.
 If you need an read/write database during backup setup a distributed cluster of nodes.

-Export, instead, doesn't lock the database and allow concurrent writes during the export process.
+Export, instead, doesn't lock the database and allows concurrent writes during the export process.
 This means the exported database could have changes executed during the export.

 ## Backup database
 Starting from v1.7.8, OrientDB comes with the script "backup.sh" under the "bin" directory.
 This script executes the backup by using the console.
 Syntax: